madprops/lester/README.md

 ![](http://i.imgur.com/oB5EyMw.jpg)

+Document related files reside in docs/

 There is a templates directory where you store the markdown files.

 Running the command without a path argument shows a picker to choose a template.

 The shown files are ordered by modification date.
 Only the first 10 are shown.

-The selected path is rendered into the docs directory as an html file.
+The selected path is rendered into the docs/render/pages directory as an html file.

-There is an extra directory with a global css file that affects all docs.
+There is an extra directory in render with global files that affect all pages.

 A markdown file can have a title metadata line to indicate the page's title: